There are TONS of amazing ways to translate in person activities and events into a virtual experience.

-It’s a good idea to have the activity at the same time you normally would to limit scheduling conflicts and maintain routine.
+It’s a good idea to have the activity or event at the same time you normally would to limit scheduling conflicts and maintain routine.

-If special equipment is necessary, try to work around this and provide alternative programming that will allow your participants to participate from home comfortably without losing out on the opportunity to engage.
+If special equipment is necessary, try to work around this and provide alternative programming that will allow your participants to participate from home comfortably without missing out on the opportunity to engage.

 Many schools are using the same tools to continue to teach classes online, including:

-- Scheduling class at the same time it is normally helps with the transition to going online
+- Scheduling class at the same time it is normally held.
+This helps with the transition to going online

 - Using an email tool to communicate with students about when, where, and how to login to their online class